dotlang/language/README.md

 13. `func closeDoor(x: Door[Open]) -> Door[Closed]`
 14. `func openDoor(x: Door[Closed]) -> Door[Open]`

-**Notes**

-1. Phantom are compile-time label/state attached to a type.
-You can use these labels to do some compile-time checks and validations.
-2. You can implement these labels using a named type or a generic type.
-3. Examples 1 to 7 show a et of hash functions that returns a specific type which is derived from `string`.
-This will prevent the developer sending a md-5 hash to a function which expects sha-1 hash (Example 7 will give compiler error).
-4. Examples 8 to 10 indicate using named functions to represent a "sanitized string" data type.
-Using this named type as the input for `work` function will prevent calling it with normal strings which are not sanitized through `processString` function.
-5. Examples 11 to 14 indicate a door data type which can only be opened if it is already closed properly and vice versa.

 # Functions
 `var(1,2,3)` will be converted to `get(var, 1, 2, 3)` function call.